mcoplan11/AWS_comp_medical/Project Story.md

 |-|

 ## How we built it
 We utilized a rule based extraction engine paired with Amazon Medical Comprehend and Textract.
 For any images being process, we used Textract to OCR the image and saved the results as a text file.
-We then developed code to take the text data and extract the LVEF value through Amazon Medical Comprehend.
+We then developed a pre-processing function to parse the text data prior to sending it to Amazon Medical Comprehend in order to extract the LVEF.
+We then parsed the results from Amazon Medical Comprehend through a custom post-processing function to get clean data.
 In order to evaluate the effectiveness of this solution, we tested the extraction on this [synthetic dataset](https://www.kaggle.com/datasets/tboyle10/medicaltranscriptions) after manually labeling the correct LVEF for each patient.
 We then fine-tuned our pre and post processing functions based on the results we output from the synthetic dataset.

 ## Challenges we ran into
 Amazon Medical Comprehend is does an excellent job at extracting information for text.
 However, medical charts do not contain clean text data.
 They consist of duplicate (copied over from previous encounters) notes and often have informational data in the chart.
 For example, if a medical note contained the text `Left ventricular ejection fraction in the range of 53% to 70% is considered normal`, LVEF might be extracted as `53% to 70%`.
 A human annotator of this sentence would likely understand that this is referring to LVEF in general, not the specific patient.
 We were able to mediate this challenge through the use of a pre-processing function where these types of sentences where filtered out.
-This function utilizes regex lookup queries and was developed through the error analysis of the synthetic dataset.
+This function utilizes custom developed regex lookup queries and was developed through the error analysis of the synthetic dataset.

 ## Accomplishments that we're proud of
 Utilizing our synthetic dataset of 5000 patient discharges, we were able to successfully extract the LVEF for 93 patients.
 Additionally, 23 of those patients had LVEF values below 40% which means they would qualify for the I50.20 ICD billing code and 7 of those patients has severely reduced LVEF and might quality for cardiac implantable electronic devices.

-When the above results are extrapolated to a larger health system seeing around 250,000 patients a year assuming similar ratios to ([Kahn 2022](https://doi.org/10.1093/eurheartj/ehab629)), we can estimate this would have led to a health system and their patients:
+When the above results are extrapolated to a larger health system seeing around 250,000 patients a year assuming similar ratios to ([Kahn 2022](https://doi.org/10.1093/eurheartj/ehab629)), we can estimate this solution's impact to health system and its patients:

 * **~40 patients receiving life-saving surgery to get cardiac devices**   ((7/5000) X 250,000 X 27% X 47%)
 * **Additional ~$4.1 million in hospital revenue** ((23/5000) X 250,000 X 47% X 240 USD) [billing codes] + ($100,000 X 40) [cardiac surgeries] ([HHS](https://aspe.hhs.gov/sites/default/files/private/pdf/252376/Table1C.pdf))